-Presenting a bait in mid-water with a float fishing rig can be a great way of catching a range of species including mackerel, pollock, wrasse, coalfish, garfish and several others such as bass and mackerel.
+Presenting a bait in mid-water with a float fishing rig can be a great way of catching a range of species including pollock, wrasse, coalfish, garfish and several others such as bass and mackerel.
 Due to this range of species float fishing is usually associated with fishing in the summer months when these species are present around the British coastline.
 Fishing with a float is an exciting form of fishing as the angler is always looking at the float and waiting for it to dip under the water and register a bite.

 While floats used in freshwater fishing are often light and delicate those used in sea fishing are generally larger and more robust, with the cigar float being the most commonly used design in UK sea angling.

 Related article: Float Fishing Methods